Upcycled Projects, Valentine's Day

 Lets set aside the fact that the word successful is a loaded term.
 Elusive by its very nature, an ever moving target.
 Your inner critic spouting “OK ,so you did this thing, but you haven’t done that one“.

-For the purpose of this post I really just want to concentrate on the part about not deserving to be successful.
+For this post, I want to concentrate on the part about not deserving to be successful.
 Logically I know this isn’t true.
 I believe that everyone deserves to be successful.
-It sounds quite foolish and self absorbed not to mention whiny to say “Oh I don’t deserve to be successful.”
-To be clear, I don’t ever say those words out loud, but I do recognize them as a deeper fear.
-A fear that they might be true.
+It sounds quite foolish and self-absorbed, not to mention whiny, to say, “Oh, I don’t deserve to be successful.”

-I don’t know exactly where this negative belief began, grew, took hold.
-Maybe it’s origin is in a simple christian upbringing where we were taught to be humble, not to covet and that the love of money was the root of all evil.
-My fear is reinforced by a culture that rewards (at least financially) those with right brain skills like mathematics, science and boardroom braggadocio.
-We who sit quietly and make things with our hands are not generally news makers, Pulitzer prize winners or culturally approved role models.
-In other words icons of success.
+I don’t know precisely where this negative belief began, grew, or took hold.
+Maybe its origin is in a simple Christian upbringing where we were taught to be humble, not to covet, and that the love of money was the root of all evil.
+My fear is reinforced by a culture that rewards (at least financially) those with right-brain skills like mathematics, science, and boardroom braggadocio.

 But the icing on the “I am not worthy” cake has to be the daily bombardment of societal priorities.
 Those messages that serve mostly to reinforce the idea that we do not quite measure up (ie: deserve, in my case, success).
 We tune out most of it, but the messages still get through in some subtle and detrimental way.
 “Buy this make up and you will be prettier” (subliminal message “you are not pretty enough.”)
 Or “Try this new diet!” (message, if we are being kind to ourselves “you know you need to loose some weight” or in a meaner moment of self talk “You are Fat!”)

 According to societies rules I don’t drive the right car, use the right shampoo, eat at the right restaurants, brush with the right toothbrush, drink the right liquor, live in the right house and most assuredly I do not keep a fore mentioned house clean enough.
-But it is important to remind myself that no one single person is responsible for all of these messages that chip away at our self-esteem.
+But it is essential to remind myself that no one single person is responsible for all of these messages that chip away at our self-esteem.
 They are merely constructs of our human experience.
 They have no real power over us.
-The thing that gives the messages power is what we allow ourselves to believe about them.
+What gives the messages power is what we allow ourselves to believe about them.

 So what do we do to combat all of those soul crushing messages?
 How do we learn to talk more kindly to ourselves?
 Can we actually change those core negative beliefs?
 One of the tools that Julia recommends to combat our negative beliefs, is positive affirmations.
 This of course is not her original idea and you have no doubt heard of this technique before.
 There is much more information and many more techniques in chapter one, but I am keeping this simple for myself.
-This week I will focus on one of the positive affirmations that I have chosen from her list.
-I chose it because I don’t quite believe it but I want to.
+This week I will focus on one of the positive affirmations I chose from her list.
+I picked it because I don’t quite believe it but I want to.
 I think that is the point of a positive affirmation after all.

 The affirmation is : “My creativity heals myself and others.”